-AN EASY ROAST TURKEY RECIPE & OTHER WINTER SIDE DISH IDEAS
+AN EASY ROAST TURKEY RECIPE & OTHER IDEAS

 Each year, our lovely staff shares personal, family recipes during the holiday season.
 It is a joy to share with CharlottesvilleFamily readers some of our favorite dishes like this Easy Roast Turkey Recipe with the hope that you and your family will enjoy them just as much as we do.

 Sometimes the most basic part of a holiday meal, like the turkey, can be the most daunting recipe to tackle.
 There are so many preparation options, that the risk of ruining the star dish on the table can be intimidating.
-This foolproof and tested recipe from our Online Editor, Jennifer, is easy and impressive.
-See her story and recipe below, and then be sure to check out our current issue for yummy side dishes to accompany your beautiful bird.
+This foolproof and tested recipe from Jennifer Carroll is easy and impressive.
+See her story and recipe below.

 Easy Roast Turkey